niek-sidn/hsm_workshop_nethsm/Slide12.md

 No need to keep it running, you can always restore and decrypt on a new instance.
 * Deployment can take quite some time, so a "throw-away" HSM maybe is not such an attractive scenario.
 * The tamperproofness/Compliancy of all cloud hsm's is based on trusting the cloud hsm's provider and it's certifications
 (Alibaba CloudHSM looks like a 1-on-1 copy of AWS.
-Knowing that it could be technically equivalent, but are you considering them as a supplier?)
+Knowing that it could be technically equivalent, are you now considering them as a supplier?)

 ----------------
 [Next](https://github.com/niek-sidn/hsm_workshop_nethsm/blob/main/Slide13.md)